Skip to main content

 Update the stable branch

-In this Git repo:
+In this Git repository:

-• select the master branch
+• Select the master branch

-• merge the development branch into the master branch
+• Merge the development branch into the master branch

-• push the master branch to GitHub
+• Push the master branch to GitHub

-• checkout the development branch
+• Check out the development branch

 note